 The practice of OOUX has made our project estimates 20% to 25% more accurate

-The use of OOUX has helped us improve our project estimate accuracy by 20% to 25%.
-But most importantly, OOUX gave us a bridge between the project estimate and the work start.
+Using OOUX has helped us improve our project estimate accuracy by 20% to 25%.
+But most importantly, OOUX gave us a bridge between the project estimate and the work started.
 If the customer returns within a month of our project estimate, we already have a simplified system model for them, providing a sufficient basis to begin working.

-Some startup teams know as much about digital product development as I know about ballet dancing, and yet they crave the role of product manager.
-Inspired by much-publicized success stories, a startupper might ask us to graft some nice feature onto their website that they had seen somewhere on Instagram or Airbnb.
+Some startup teams know as much about digital product development as I do about ballet dancing, yet they crave the product manager role.
+Inspired by much-publicized success stories, a startupper might ask us to graft some nice feature onto their website that they had seen on Instagram or Airbnb.
 Usually, though, when they learn it will cost them $10,000 they change their mind.

 Our job is to give customers like these a reality check, and our objects and elements list helps a lot.
 You can tell them, 'Look, if we add element X, that's another $5,000, but if we remove element Y, that's $3,000 less'.
 This usually makes the customer happy – it's nice to save $3,000.